Mind and Cosmos: Summary

-Nagel argues that the natural and social sciences are unable to account for the existence of mind and consciousness and that the methodologies employed must be revised.
+In this book, Nagel argues that natural and social sciences are unable to account for the existence of mind and consciousness of man.
+Methodologies for inquiry about this aspect must be revised.
 He writes that mind is a basic aspect of nature and that any philosophy of nature that cannot account for it is fundamentally misguided.
 He argues that the standard naturalistic view flies in the face of common sense.

-Nagel's position is that principles of an entirely different kind may account for the emergence of life, and in particular conscious life, and that those principles may be teleological, rather than materialist or mechanistic.
+Nagel's position is that principles of an entirely different kind may account for the emergence of life, and conscious life.
+Consciousness could be founded by principles that are teleological, rather than materialist or mechanistic.
 He stresses that his argument is not a religious one (he is an atheist) and that it is not based on the theory of intelligent design (ID), though he also writes that ID proponents such as Michael Behe, Stephen C. Meyer, and David Berlinski do not deserve the scorn with which their ideas have been met by the overwhelming majority of the scientific establishment.